-This year has been such a great year for rain that the waterfalls were flowing and now the wildflowers are blooming.
-I had heard on the SoCal Hikers Forum that they were pretty impressive in Chino Hills State Park, so I set out to check it out for myself.
+This year has been such an excellent year for rain that the waterfalls were flowing and now the wildflowers are blooming.
+I had heard on the SoCal Hikers Forum that the blooms were pretty impressive in Chino Hills State Park, so I set out to check it out for myself.
 It was even better than I anticipated, only a short quarter mile from the start of the Bane Ridge Trail.
 Here is all the information so you can check it out as well.
 This post is from 2017, but a lot of the info should still work for the 2019 blooms when they happen.

 - Cost: $5

 - 100 feet of elevation